sinder38/Team-1-Prac-A-Project/README.md

 - Added shared Python schemas, agent interfaces, file handling, and pipeline orchestration.
 - Automated Almanac, Macro, Technical, and Evidence stages.
-- Added OpenRouter-based multi-LLM synthesis.
+- Added environment-specific LLM execution: local Ollama testing through `pipeline.toml` and four-model OpenRouter synthesis through `pipeline.ci.toml`.
 - Added scheduled and CI pipeline configurations.
 - Added generated market charts and evidence outputs.

 ### Application Increment

-- Added a Flask backend server for stage execution and artefact access.
+- Added a Flask backend server for agent execution, artefact access, market data, calibration, Delta evaluation, and model configuration.
-- Added a React and Vite dashboard with pipeline, chart, log, calibration, and review screens.
+- Added a React and Vite dashboard with pipeline, chart, log, calibration, historical-data, and review screens.
-- Added a browser-only demo mode so the UI can be reviewed without Python or API keys.
-- Started live backend–frontend integration.
+- Connected the dashboard to the Flask backend for the main pipeline and data workflows.
+- Retained local demonstration behaviour only for stage log descriptions; Human Score submission and persistence remain active work.

 ### Calibration Increment

 - Developed the Delta Engine for prediction-versus-actual comparison.
 - Added direction, range, and error calculations.
 - Added tests and Pyright validation.
-- Started pipeline integration and planned API, dashboard, and Human Score connections.
+- Added pipeline, Flask API, and dashboard access.
+- Human Score submission, persistence, and full feedback-loop integration remain in progress.

 ---

 ## Known Limitations and Active Risks

+- Local and CI runs use different LLM configurations, so output quality and response format may differ between Ollama testing and the four-model OpenRouter comparison.
 - External LLM and data-provider rate limits can cause a pipeline stage to fail.
 - The automated Macro Agent depends on free APIs and transformed web data, which may change without notice.
 - Delta reports require both a locked prediction and complete actual-results artefacts.
-- Some frontend API adapters still return bundled example data.
+- Stage log descriptions are still generated locally rather than returned by the backend.
-- Human Score persistence and automatic pipeline integration are not complete.
+- Human Score submission, persistence, and automatic pipeline integration are not complete.
 - Historical views, richer graphs, and final frontend polish remain active development tasks.
 - The repository structure and output paths may change while branches are merged and refactored.